Robert leads 1st-place White Sox in rally past Twins 8-5

 Giolito, who no-hit Pittsburgh last week with his second straight 13-strikeout performance, gave up his first hit five batters in.
 He struck out eight in five innings, with two of four runs unearned.

 Sanó singled and advanced after the first of three White Sox errors in a three-run second inning for Minnesota.
-After Luis Arraez’s RBI single, Nick Madrigal’s wide throw past second base not only ruined the double play attempt but allowed Arraez to race home for a 3-0 lead.
+After Arraez’s RBI single, Nick Madrigal’s wide throw past second base not only ruined the double play attempt but allowed Arraez to race home for a 3-0 lead.

 Sanó homered in the third, giving him eight home runs and 19 RBIs in 20 games against the White Sox since the start of last season.
 In the burly first baseman’s last 12 games overall, he’s batting .366 (15 for 41) with 11 runs, six doubles, three homers and seven RBIs.